b00731976/Dark_Souls_Swords_GAN/README.md

   3. The .zip data if you just want to have a quick go on the neural net

-The scraping is not perfect and I missed a couple of swords during the scraping.
+The scraping is not perfect and I missed a couple of swords.
 A couple of misc. icons got in as well and had to be removed manually.
 Not much tinckering has been done so feel free to play around with data augmentation, scraping improvement and hyperparameter tuning.